docker/docs/datacenter/ucp/2.2/guides/get-support.md

 ---
+title: Get support
-description: Your Docker subscription gives you access to prioritized support.
-You can file tickets via email, your the support portal.
+description: Your Docker EE subscription gives you access to prioritized support.
+You can file tickets via email or the support portal.
 keywords: Docker, support, help
-title: Get support
 ---

-Your Docker Data Center, or Universal Control Plane subscription gives you access to prioritized support.
+Your Docker Enterprise Edition subscription gives you access to prioritized support.
 The service levels depend on your subscription.

 If you need help, you can file a ticket via: